Dr. Ayoe Buus Hansen

 Scientist in the Volcanic and Chemical team in the ADAQ group and conducts research into improving the use of dispersion models for emergency response relating to industrial accidents.

-Ayoe is conducting research into improving the use of dispersion models for emergency response relating to industrial accidents.
-Her research interests are development of and research in Atmospheric/Chemical Transport Models, specifically, numerical methods for modelling atmospheric transport.
+Ayoe is working in collaboration with the Meteorological Service Singapore to study the impact of regional biomass burning on air quality and haze in Singapore.
+Her research interests are development of and research in to Atmospheric/Chemical Transport Models, specifically, numerical methods for modelling atmospheric transport.
 Climate, impact of air pollution on human health, and economic valuation of air pollution.

 Ayoe did her B.Sc. in meteorology and M.Sc. in geophysics at the University of Copenhagen before doing her Ph.D. on Challenges in Air Pollution modelling - focusing on Advection, Model Evaluation, and Impact on Human Health under the Centre for Energy, Environment, and Human Health (CEEH) in collaboration with Aarhus University.